-Biopsy tissue from specific organs, including lung, liver, and brain.
+Biopsy tissue from specific organs, including lung, liver, colon, esophagus, kidney, pancreas, endocardium, brain, and adrenal glands.
 If an extended delay in transport of specimens is anticipated, rapidly freeze the specimens to at least -60°C and transport to the laboratory on dry ice.
 Please consult the laboratory if necessary.

 Tissue not in viral transport medium

-Amplification and detection of HHV-6 DNA U65-U66 gene region using TaqMan real-time PCR technology.
-The test is performed pursuant to an agreement with Roche Molecular Systems, Inc.
+Amplification and detection of CMV DNA polymerase gene using TaqMan real-time PCR technology.
+This test is performed pursuant to an agreement with Roche Molecular Systems, Inc.

-If positive, results are reported as human herpesvirus-6 DNA detected.
+If positive, results are reported as cytomegalovirus DNA detected.